 For a twist on a rustic or Scandi-inspired kitchen, consider styling simple, light grey, handleless cabinets with wooden accessories – gorgeous chopping boards in a variety of shapes are a great option, as well as plenty of ceramics.

-It's this feeling of a kitchen being in use, with handy (but stylish) bits and bobs at hand, that gives a kitchen the laid back, rustic feel that many people adore.
+It's this feeling of a kitchen being in use, with handy (but stylish) bits and bobs at hand, that gives this space that laid back, rustic feel that many people adore.

 Browse flexible freestanding kitchen ideas if, like us, you're down with the laid back feel.

-9. Use grey as a base for combining different interiors' styles
+9. Use grey as a base for combining bright interiors

 If you like the idea of combining different interiors' trends or styles, you may consider opting for grey as a base to build on.

-A light shade is likely to complement most shades – including Pantone's Colour of the Year Living Coral – and acts as the perfect link between modern and more traditional interiors.
+A light shade is likely to complement most shades – including corals, yellows and reds – and acts as the perfect link between modern and more traditional interiors.

 These Woodland Matt Tiles from Walls & Floors make the perfect base for a grey kitchen.